rhosen/goynapin/content/english/privacy-policy/_index.md

 We may update this privacy policy occasionally to reflect changes in our practices or legal requirements.
 Updates will be posted here with the revised effective date.

-Thank you for choosing Hosen Curve.
+Thank you for choosing Goyna & Pin.
 We value your trust and are dedicated to protecting your privacy every step of the way.